Frequently Asked Questions

 Q: Some businesses may be hesitant to use the SDC at first.
 What should they understand about how their proprietary information will be safeguarded?

 The answer is simple.
-The SEMA Data Co-op was built with the tightest security precautions and product data is accessible only by receivers that are approved by the data owner (supplier).
+The SEMA Data Co-op was built with the tightest security precautions and product data is accessible only by resellers that are approved by the data owner (manufacturer).
 As part of the standard functionality, permissions-based rules dictate not only who can access data, but very specifically what they can access.
 Security should not be a concern for any participant.

 Our best advice on that front is to get involved early!
 We have considerable capacity to help bring manufacturers into the process, and a fully staffed help desk is on call now to assist in any way.
 This is important…don’t wait because you think you don’t know enough about product data and how to gather or manage it.
 That’s what we are here for!
 One of the primary objectives of the SDC is to provide an “on-ramp” for businesses of any size and level of expertise, so there are no roadblocks or reasons to delay this very important process.

 The SEMA Data Co-op is a service directive created and funded by SEMA for the benefit of the industry, so please use it!
 It is open to all manufacturers and resellers, and our goal is to create the most comprehensive and affordable industry data repository possible.
 If you have been waiting for a solution because of concerns about the expertise required, the expense or you are just plain intimidated by the whole data thing…now is the time to get started!
 If you already have your data in order, then feed it to us!